The impact of non-Gaussianity when searching for Primordial Black Holes with LISA: Conclusions

 Overall, our results highlight the critical importance of including primordial non-Gaussianity and, to a smaller extent, astrophysical foregrounds when interpreting future SIGW data.
 While LISA alone may not be sufficient to definitively confirm or rule out the PBH dark matter scenario without additional constraints on non-Gaussianity, it will still significantly narrow the viable parameter space.
 A non-detection of SIGWs would either exclude large regions of the model space or point to the necessity of substantial non-Gaussianity in the early Universe.
 Conversely, a detection would provide compelling evidence of PBH formation processes tied to early-universe physics.

 \acknowledgments

 We thank A. Ricciardone, A. Riotto, and V. Vaskonen for useful discussions.
-H.V. and G.P. are supported by the Estonian Research Council grants PSG869, RVTT7, KOHTO34 and the Center of Excellence program TK202.
+H.V. and G.P. are supported by the Estonian Research Council grants PSG869, RVTT7, KOHTO34, TARISTU24-TK3, TARISTU24-TK10 and the Center of Excellence program TK202.
 G.P. acknowledges partial financial support by ASI Grant No. 2016-24-H.0 and thanks Fondazione Angelo Della Riccia and Fondazione Aldo Gini for financial support.